top of page

 July 14, 2024, New Orleans, La.

-For a second year in a row, the Louisiana Iris Conservation Initiative (LICI) has completed its annual collection of Iris nelsonii seed pods from the Abbeville Swamp in Vermilion Parish.
-Two LICI volunteers collected sixty-five seed pods on July 8th after a morning of hard work crisscrossing portions of the swamp in the stifling heat and humidity of mid-summer in south Louisiana.
-After the seed pods were opened and potted at five separate volunteer events in the following days, it was discovered that they held 2,187 individual seeds.
+For the second year in a row, the Louisiana Iris Conservation Initiative (LICI) has completed its annual collection of Iris nelsonii seed pods from the Abbeville Swamp in Vermilion Parish.
+On July 8th, two LICI volunteers braved the stifling mid-summer heat and humidity of south Louisiana, gathering sixty-five seed pods after a morning of crisscrossing one section of the swamp.
+Once the pods were opened and the seeds potted during five volunteer events in the following days, the count came to an impressive 2,187 seeds.

 LICI volunteer David Duvic, from St. Francisville, La., is seen looking for seed pods among the Abbeville Red irises in the Abbeville Swamp on the morning of July 8, 2024.